scardonac/factored-datathon-2024-sanima/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-## PR Summary

-## Code Review Checklist
+## Description
+Briefly describe the changes proposed in this PR.

+## Type of change
+- [ ] Bugfix
-- [ ] check new libraries and/or dependencies are on requirements.txt
+- [ ] New feature
-- [ ] Changes in models have migrations associated
+- [ ] Enhancement of existing features
-- [ ] soft code style check
+- [ ] Code refactor
-- [ ] imports order (3rd party on top, our stuff below)
+- [ ] Documentation

+## How has this been tested?
+Describe how you have tested these changes.

+## Checklist:
-- [ ] check possible performance/idiomatic refactoring (+ good practices)
+- [ ] I have followed the project’s style guidelines.
-- [ ] verify authentication/authorization is being taken care of
+- [ ] I have performed a self-review of the code.
+- [ ] I have documented my changes.
+- [ ] New or existing tests pass locally.